African iron overload: Treatment

 A person's hemoglobin is important in the physician's consideration of iron reduction therapy.
 A physician can provide therapeutic phlebotomy if the patient's hemoglobin level is sufficient to sustain blood removal.
 The physician can also recommend the patient to routinely donate blood.
 When a patient's hemoglobin is not sufficient for phlebotomy.
 Iron reduction will likely require the removal of iron using specific drugs (iron-chelation).
 The physician may use a combination of these therapies in some situations.

 Prognosis

 Individuals of sub-Saharan African descent with ferroportin Q248H are more likely to be diagnosed with African iron overload than individual without ferroportin mutation because individuals with ferroportin Q248H have elevated level of serum ferritin concentration.
-Individuals of African descent should also avoid drinking traditional beer.

 Recent research

 Distinctive phenotypes of individuals with SLC40A1 Q248H are minor, if any.
 Serum ferritin concentration is likely to be high in persons with Q248H (mostly heterozygotes) than in wild-type SLC40A1.
 In xenopus oocytes and HEK 293 cells, the expression of wild type ferroportin was similar to the expression of ferroportin Q248H at the plasma membrane.
 In HEK 293 cells, Q248H was as predisposed to the activities of hepcidin-25 as wild type ferroportin.
 Ferroportin Q248H also unregulated the expression of transferrin receptor-1 in the same way as wild type.
 This indicates the ferroportin Q248H is associated with mild clinical phenotype or causes iron disorder in the presence of other factors.